 - Charges an extra fee per month for document scanning

-Zoho Books would be a decent fit for most small businesses: While the quantity and quality of its features doesn't quite reach QuickBooks or Xero's level, Zoho holds solid scores, with a perfect 10/10 for bookkeeping, 8.5/10 for both accounts payable and receivable, 8.4/10 for financial reporting, and 8/10 for software attributes.
+Zoho Books would be a decent fit for most small businesses.
+While the quantity and quality of its features doesn’t quite reach QuickBooks or Xero’s level, Zoho holds good scores.
+Our team of testers gave it a perfect 10/10 for bookkeeping, 8.5/10 for both accounts payable and receivable (bill scanning is only available with an add-on, but expense and bill tracking are covered), and 8.4/10 for financial reporting, due to sales, taxes, and cash-flow reporting.

 Its automation features are a highlight, as well as a key element behind why accounting software is so essential: Accounting makes up about 29% of all high-tech automation.
 Zoho can also send hard copies of invoices or estimates to customers for you.
 A domestic letter costs one credit, while an international letter costs two credits – credits themselves are $2 per go.